- GDP (PPP):

 - FDI Inflow:

-Mozambique’s economic freedom score is 46.3, making its economy the 170th freest in the 2018 Index.
-Its overall score has decreased by 3.6 points, with steep declines in scores for the fiscal health and monetary freedom indicators overwhelming a modest improvement in judicial effectiveness.
-Mozambique is ranked 42nd among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Mozambique’s economic freedom score is 48.6, making its economy the 163rd freest in the 2019 Index.
+Its overall score has increased by 2.3 points, with a surge in fiscal health and higher scores for government spending and the tax burden far surpassing small declines in property rights and monetary freedom.
+Mozambique is ranked 40th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.

-Mozambique faces an unsustainable external debt burden, a sharp drop in capital inflows, and weak economic growth that threatens macroeconomic stability.
-Although the country had benefited from debt forgiveness and rescheduling, the government used state-owned defense and security companies to borrow an additional $2 billion from 2012–2014 without parliamentary approval or national budget inclusion.
-The scandal vividly illustrates the substantial institutional shortcomings, such as corruption and political influence on the judiciary, that are damaging long-term economic development.
+Mozambique has an unsustainable external debt burden, and macroeconomic stability is threatened by a sharp drop in capital inflows and relatively weak economic growth.
+The government borrowed $2 billion in 2012–2014 without parliamentary approval, leading the IMF to suspend lending and allowing China to increase its influence through opaque loans.
+The ongoing “hidden debt” scandal vividly illustrates the substantial institutional shortcomings, such as corruption and political influence on the judiciary, that are damaging long-term economic development.

 The Mozambique Liberation Front (FRELIMO), headed since 2015 by President Filipe Nyusi, has been in power since independence from Portugal in 1975.
 A 16-year civil war between FRELIMO and the rebel Mozambican National Resistance (RENAMO) ended with a peace agreement in 1992.
 After several armed clashes with FRELIMO in 2013, RENAMO pulled out of the peace accord, and sporadic violence has followed.
+RENAMO head Afonso Dhlakama died in 2018 and was replaced by Ossufo Momade.
+An Islamist group in Mozambique’s marginalized and impoverished North escalated its attacks in 2018.
 The buildup of unauthorized debt has prompted aid donors to suspend budgetary support.
 More than half of the population remains below the poverty line and reliant on subsistence agriculture.
-In 2010, one of the largest gas fields found in decades was discovered off the coast of Mozambique.

 The top individual income and corporate tax rates are 32 percent.
 Other taxes include value-added and inheritance taxes.
-The overall tax burden equals 29.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 36.2 percent of total output (GDP), and budget deficits have averaged 8.0 percent of GDP.
-Public debt is equivalent to 115.2 percent of GDP.
+The overall tax burden equals 20.2 percent of total domestic income.
+Over the past three years, government spending has amounted to 33.2 percent of the country’s output (GDP), and budget deficits have averaged 6.3 percent of GDP.
+Public debt is equivalent to 102.2 percent of GDP.